For Veterans or Reservists, we’ll show you how to form an LLC in PA for free in this short article.

 Harrisburg, PA 17105-8722

-The PA Bureau of Corporations will approve your LLC in 7-10 business days and you will receive a stamped and approved copy of your Certificate of Organization in the mail as proof your LLC is now in existence.
+The PA Bureau of Corporations will approve your LLC after they review it.
+Once approved, you will receive a stamped and approved copy of your Certificate of Organization in the mail as proof your LLC is now in existence.
+To learn how long this will take, please see how long does it take to get an LLC in PA.

 Tip: If you want a slightly faster approval time, you can send these documents through UPS or FedEx, instead of regular USPS mail.